pandora-web-server/pandora-web-server/headers-module/README.md

 # Headers Module for Pingora

-This crate allows defining additional HTTP headers to be sent for requests.
-It should be called as request filter before other handlers such as `static-files-module` or `virtual-hosts-module` to add headers to their responses.
-In order to add headers to upstream responses as well, the handler’s `handle_response` method needs to be called during Pingora’s `upstream_response_filter` or `response_filter` phase.
+This crate allows defining additional HTTP headers to be sent with responses.
+It should be called before other handlers such as `static-files-module` or `virtual-hosts-module` to add headers to their responses.
+In order to add headers to upstream responses as well, the handler’s `call_response_filter` method needs to be called during Pingora’s `upstream_response_filter` or `response_filter` phase. `DefaultApp` in `startup-module` handles that automatically.

-Each set of HTTP headers is paired with rules determining which host names and paths it applies to.
+Each set of header rules is paired with rules determining which host names and paths it applies to.
 This is similar to how `virtual-hosts-module` works.
 This module is meant to be called outside virtual hosts configuration and use its own rules however, to help set up a consistent set of HTTP headers across the entire webspace.